 1. The Destination = Enable Your Goals

-The goal of a managed service provider (MSP) is your success.
+The goal of a managed service provider (MSP) is to enable your success.
 MSPs are equipped to help you use technology to go where you want to go with your business.
-Just like a mountain guide knows which equipment will perform the best, which trails are the most direct, and what dangers to avoid, a managed IT service provider brings benefits that you wouldn’t otherwise have.
+Just like a mountain guide knows which equipment will perform the best, which trails are the most direct, and what dangers to avoid, an MSP brings benefits that you wouldn’t otherwise have.

 Here’s what the role of the guide looks like in terms of managed IT services.